zachmccabe/zachmccabe.github.io/tools.md

 + The DAM Book
 + Photo Mechanic v6

-Along with Photo Mechanic, Peter Krogh's "The DAM Book" has been helping me manage my picture archive for nearly a decade.
+Along with Photo Mechanic, Peter Krogh's The DAM Book has been helping me manage my picture archive for nearly a decade.